 The New Normal: What does it mean to be workforce ready during COVID-19?

 It’s not just about individuals anymore.
+The definition of workforce readiness has changed.
 Entire workplaces must now consider and abide by safety protocols, such as social distancing guidelines for COVID-19 prevention.
 The rules aren’t static, however; they continue to evolve along with the situation.
 In some states, such as California for example, employers must now have a written COVID-19 prevention program in place.
 More states are expected to follow with their own mandates.
 Both survival and success depend on how businesses adapt to these changes.

 Moving forward, business managers and employees need to work together to ensure compliance with new rules as they go into effect.
 Human resources (HR) teams play a huge role in this, and throughout this article series, we’ll offer practical advice to help you and your business stay agile and compliant.

 Maintaining a Healthy and Productive Workforce

 To make sure your business is ready for employees and customers, PwC advises that you focus on these five areas.
 To sum them up, you should:

 - Protect your people.
 It’s important that you help employees stay safe and healthy, whether they work from home or at a work site.
 This means keeping up with new rules and revising your policies.

 - Communicate effectively.
 Leaders need to be responsive and empathetic in talking to people during this difficult period.
 Employees need clear, timely information from their employers.

 - Maintain the continuity of work.
 Make sure your people have the resources and the support they need to work safely and productively, wherever they are.
 Let them know why their work still matters.